 In March of 2021 the world was astonished when a large cargo ship, the Ever Given, became stuck in the Suez Canal.
 Virtually everyone is oblivious to the movement of any single cargo ship around the world.
-However very quickly the colossal ramifications of this singular event became known to all.
+However very quickly the colossal ramifications, including to investors, of this singular event became known to all.

 The blockage of the Suez Canal by this one ship immediately impacted global Supply Chains.
 Over $9 billion per day (12% of global trade) moves through the 120 mile canal.